11 Reasons Palau Should Be Your Next Dive Trip (Even If You're Not a Diver)

 2. Blue Corner Is a Top-5 Dive Site on the Planet

 Blue Corner is a submerged reef corner where currents converge, creating a marine superhighway.
-Divers hook into the reef (literally — reef hooks are standard equipment here) and watch the show: grey reef sharks patrolling in packs, Napoleon wrasse the size of small cars, barracuda schools forming silver tornadoes, and eagle rays gliding overhead.
+Divers hook into the reef — reef hooks are standard equipment here — and watch the show: grey reef sharks patrolling in packs, Napoleon wrasse the size of small cars, barracuda schools forming silver tornadoes, and eagle rays gliding overhead.

-Two-tank dive trips: $120-180.
-Advanced Open Water certification recommended — the currents are strong.
+Two-tank dive trips run $120-180.
+Advanced Open Water certification is recommended, since the currents are strong.
 But the marine density is unmatched.
-One dive at Blue Corner has more large marine life than a week of diving in most other locations.
+A single dive at Blue Corner delivers more large marine life than a full week of diving in most other locations.

 3. The Rock Islands Are a UNESCO Wonderland

-Four hundred and forty-five mushroom-shaped limestone islands covered in jungle, surrounded by lagoons of varying turquoise intensity.
-The Rock Islands Southern Lagoon is a UNESCO Mixed Heritage Site — both natural and cultural significance.
+Picture 445 mushroom-shaped limestone islands cloaked in jungle, ringed by lagoons of shifting turquoise intensity.
+The Rock Islands Southern Lagoon is a UNESCO Mixed Heritage Site, recognized for both natural and cultural significance.

 4. Milky Way Lagoon Is a Natural Spa

-A sheltered cove where white limestone mud on the seabed creates an eerie milky-turquoise water color.
-Swimmers slather the mineral-rich mud on their skin as a natural treatment.
+This sheltered cove hides white limestone mud on its seabed, tinting the water an eerie milky-turquoise.
+Slather the mineral-rich mud on your skin as a natural treatment.
 It's chest-deep, warm, and feels like bathing in liquid silk.

-Included on most Rock Islands day tours.
-Allow 30-45 minutes.
-The photos of people covered in white mud against turquoise water are quintessential Palau.
+It's included on most Rock Islands day tours — allow 30-45 minutes.
+The images of people covered in white mud against turquoise water are quintessential Palau.

 5. Manta Rays at German Channel

-Best December through April.
-Sightings are nearly guaranteed during peak season.
-Included on most dive day trips from Koror.
+Best December through April, when sightings are nearly guaranteed.
+It's included on most dive day trips from Koror.
 Even for experienced divers, the first time a manta passes overhead is a breathe-in-sharply moment.

 6. WWII History Is Underwater and On Land

-Palau saw fierce fighting between Japanese and American forces in 1944.
-The evidence is everywhere:
+Palau saw fierce fighting between Japanese and American forces in 1944, and the evidence is everywhere:

-Iro Maru shipwreck: A Japanese supply ship at 30 meters depth, now covered in coral and home to resident fish schools.
+Iro Maru shipwreck: A Japanese supply ship at 30 meters depth, now cloaked in coral and home to resident fish schools.
 An eerie, beautiful dive.

-Peleliu Island: Battlefield with caves, bunkers, rusting tanks, and Zero fighters in the jungle.
+Peleliu Island: A battlefield of caves, bunkers, rusting tanks, and Zero fighters lost in the jungle.
 Day trip by boat from Koror: $80-120.

 Japanese WWII relics: Machine gun emplacements and ammunition bunkers scattered across Babeldaob.

-The juxtaposition of war relics being reclaimed by tropical nature is haunting and thought-provoking.
+Watching war relics slowly reclaimed by tropical nature is quietly haunting and worth the reflection.

 7. The Palau Pledge Is Not a Gimmick